Article re-cap

 The fare increases will vary depending on distance, with trips within the 0-20km band rising between 38% and 45%, while longer-distance fares will increase between 32% and 37%.
 The monthly pass will jump significantly from R1,000 to R1,500, a 50% increase.
 The new tariff also covers operational costs including maintenance, parts and tyres over the next twelve months.
 Officials noted that MyCiTi remains one of the most affordable public transport options.

 The City stated that while the increases are substantial, fares will continue to be monitored in line with fuel price fluctuations, with possible relief adjustments if conditions improve.
+The increases came into effect on 1 July 2026 following Council approval.
 The new tariff structure will take effect from July 1, 2026, pending Council approval at the end of June.

 Frequently asked questions

-When do the new MyCiTi fare increases take effect?
+When did the MyCiTi fare increases come into effect?